nod-ai/shark-ai/sharktank/sharktank/evaluate/README.md

 In SHARK-Platform, we use perplexity to track code regressions and quality loss across quantized models (with FP16 as baseline).
 We use 100 prompts randomly selected from the Wikitext-2 test set and calculate the mean perplexities shown below.
 These numbers are neither comparable between models with different tokenizers nor with other projects due to varying implementations.

+Perplexity script takes a given `--irpa-file` or `--gguf-file`, exports and compiles it in order to calculate the perplexity.
+There are options to pass a custom `--mlir-path` or `--vmfb-path` too.

 #### Run perplexity
 For Llama3.1 8B (FP16) model on a MI300 server:
 ##### Torch mode